Get out there, St. Joseph style

 FOR SPORTS FANS

 Get ready to play, sports fans.
 Set alongside the scenic river walking path, the Bill McKinney Softball Complex has been awarded “Facility of the Year.”
 In addition to irrigated fields and savvy lighting, there’s chair-back seating and a new children’s play area.
 Ice hockey and skating lessons are available at Bode Ice Arena year-round.
 The St. Joseph Rec Center offers an indoor track, full-scale workout room, classes and indoor courts — plus it’s right on the parkway trail so you can combine a workout with jogging or biking.
 Youth soccer is well-established at the fields off Riverside Avenue.
 Football fans love the Kansas City Chiefs Camp every August at the fantastic professional facility at MWSU.
 Disc golfers rejoice at the full-scale course at MWSU and on the parkway.
 Bantam football leagues take the fields almost every fall weekend at the Northside Complex.
 There’s more, but you get the picture.

 HIKING AND BIKING PATHS

-When it comes to getting around on two wheels or on foot, we’ve got so many fun options in St. Joseph.
+But you can’t forget about our historic and equally awesome parkway system.
 The 26-mile parkway trail offers scenic, shady and smooth jogging, walking or riding anytime.
 For more adventurous hiking or walking, check out the woodchip trails at MWSU.
 There are somewhat “hidden” mountain biking and walking paths in the woods alongside the Parkway trail, with trails near Corby Pond as a good starting point.
 Hikers also love the wooded bluff trails at Krug Park – great for mountain biking, too.

 FISHING, HUNTING, SHOOTING SPORTS AND CONSERVATION